 Mets' Josh Smoker: Activated on Thursday

-The Mets activated Smoker from the 10-day disabled list Thursday.
+The Mets activated Smoker (elbow) from the 10-day disabled list Thursday.

 The left-hander will assume a decent setup role, considering he's punched out 36 in 29 frames.
 The 7.45 ERA hides Smoker's decent skills that should keep him in at least moderate-leverage situations.